sanat-garg/clocking-final-v3/README.md

 ## Features and Functionality
 - Displays a heading with the text "Success!".
+- Shows the current date in the header navbar.
 - Built using only vanilla HTML, CSS, and JavaScript.

 ## Special Instructions or Requirements